"Bust Portrait of Schrebenhausen: An Original Expression of Art"

 Description

-(1836 Schrebenhausen – 1904 Munich) "Campagnola".
+(1836 Schwabenhausen – 1904 Munich) "Campagnola."
 Original title.
-An expressive portrait executed with powerful, swift brushstrokes and thick paint application, painted in 1858 in Rome; this bust-length portrait of a shepherd transcends ordinary genre painting and conventions.
-It belongs to the artist's early works and combines stylistic influences of Gustave Courbet's realism, the Barbizon school, and Jean-Baptiste-Camille Corot.
+An expressive portrait executed with a powerful and swift brushstroke and thick impasto, painted in 1858 in Rome, this bust portrait of a shepherd transcends ordinary genre painting and conventions.
+It belongs to the artist’s early works and combines stylistic influences of Gustave Courbet’s realism, the Barbizon school, and Jean-Baptiste-Camille Corot.
 Lenbach studied at the Academy in Munich from 1854 and, from November 1857, under Karl Theodor von Piloty.
 From August to November 1858, Lenbach made a research trip to Rome with Piloty.
-Among the results were the completed painting "Arch of Titus" in 1860 (at the National Gallery in Budapest) and "Italian Boys" from 1859 (at the Castle Museum in Weimar).
-In the same year (1859), the painting "The Red Umbrella" was created, an early work of German Impressionism (at the Kunsthalle Hamburg).
-Oil on canvas; signed and dated 1858 with the location indicated as Rome; label from the 9th International Art Exhibition in Munich.
+One result was the completed painting "Arch of Titus" in 1860 (at the National Gallery in Budapest) and "Italian Boys" in 1859 (at the Castle Museum in Weimar).
+In the same year (1859), the painting "Red Umbrella," an early work of German Impressionism (at the Kunsthalle Hamburg), was created.
+Oil on canvas; signed and dated 1858 with the location – Rome; label from the 9th International Art Exhibition in Munich.
 Size 50 cm x 41 cm.
 Framed.
-Literature: Catalog "Lenbach Exhibition" organized by the Central Committee of the 9th International Art Exhibition in Munich 1905, No. 173, p.
+Literature: Catalog "Lenbach Exhibition," organized by the Central Committee of the 9th International Art Exhibition in Munich 1905, No. 173, p.
 27.

 Lot No. 14711